johnburbridge/grobot/README.md

 This will download all of the dependencies from Maven Central, install them, and compile and test each component.

+##The Grobot REST API
+/api/{version}/bots          GET        200     A list of all bots /api/{version}/bots          POST       201     Attempt to create a new bot record /api/{version}/bots/{id}     GET        200     Returns the details of a bot by id /api/{version}/bots/{id}     PUT        201     Updates a specific bot details /api/{version}/bots/{id}     DELETE     201     Updates a specific bot details /api/{version}/groups        GET        200     A list of all groups /api/{version}/groups/{id}   GET        200     Returns the details of a group by id

 ## LICENSE
 Copyright 2012 Metabuild Software, LLC. (http://www.metabuild.org)